Privacy / Security / ID Theft

 Questions?

-How does Bank of Clarke County protect my personal information?
+How does Bank of Clarke protect my personal information?

-To protect your personal information from unauthorized access and use,we use security mesaures that comply with federal law.
+To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
+Our employees are bound by our code of conduct and policies to access consumer information only for legitimate business purposes and to keep information about you confidential.

-How does Bank of Clarke County collect my personal information?
+How does Bank of Clarke collect my personal information?

-- Deposit money or Use your credit or debit card
+• apply for a loan or use your credit or debit card

 We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.